If you suffer from acid reflux, your doctor may prescribe Nexium. But at $9 a pill, the price is enough to give you a worse case of heartburn.

 The pharmaceutical company is happy because they recouped their costs and made a profit (50 cents).
 Canada and France say that they too want to buy the drug, but they will pay only $1.
 The drug company agrees to sell the pill for $1 to both Canada and France because an additional $1 profit is better than $0 in additional profit.
 Everyone is happy.

 Well, maybe not everyone.
-The American may say that it wasn’t fair for them to pay all the fixed costs — and they’d be right.
-In our example, Canada and France are “free riders.”
-They are able to take advantage of the lower costs only because the Americans have already paid the exorbitant fixed costs.
+The American may say that it wasn’t fair for them to pay all the fixed costs —and they’d be right.
+In our example, Canada and France are free riders that are able to take advantage of the lower costs only because the Americans have already paid the exorbitant fixed costs.
 The American subsidized the cost of the drug for the patients in the other countries.

 This is exactly what happens with most drugs.
 Very few new medicines are produced in countries that have government restrictions on drug prices.
 And almost no new drugs would be produced if all countries had government restrictions on drug prices.
-Without the U.S.’s willingness to pay the higher prices, the drugs simply would not exist.
+Without the willingness of the United States to pay the higher prices, the drugs would never even come into existence.
 Countries like Canada and France are like roommates who let you pay full price for a pizza but expect you to give them a slice in exchange for a few pennies they found in the couch.

 Which brings us back to the “reimport the drugs” strategy.
 The reason this approach won’t work is because once Americans stop subsidizing the drugs for the rest of the world, pharmaceutical companies will not be able to recoup their costs for R&D. Pharma companies simply won’t be able to afford to create innovative new medicines.
 That makes everyone worse off than before.